November 2025 payment dates for benefits and pensions plus cost of living support

 When will benefit rates go up?

-In April, all benefits were uprated by 1.7 per cent, matching the September 2024 inflation figure.
-The increase applied to all working-age benefits, including universal credit, PIP, DLA, attendance allowance, carer’s allowance, ESA and more.
+In April 2026, all universal credit claimants will receive an above-inflation income boost of around 6.2 per cent to the standard allowance.
+For a single person over 25, this will be a £6 per week increase, rising from £92 to £98.

-Meanwhile, in line with the triple lock, the state pension rose by 4.1 per cent – up £472 a year – matching wage growth in 2024.
+For couples with one or both partner over 25, it will be an increase of £9 per week, rising from £145 to £154.

-In April 2026, all universal credit claimants will receive an above-inflation increase to their income following the passage of Labour’s controversial welfare bill.
-These extra-inflationary increases will continue yearly until 2029, with the first being a rise of at least 2.3 per cent.
+Most other benefits should be uprated by September’s inflation rate alone, increasing by 3.8 per cent.
+This includes PIP, DLA, attendance allowance, carer’s allowance, ESA and more.

 However, at the same time, the monthly payment rate for the health-related element of universal credit for new claimants will be cut from £105 to £50.
-This rate will also be frozen until 2029.
+The rate for existing claimants will also be frozen until 2029.

 This is a reduction of over £200 a month, cutting the additional rate by around half.
 This means it is advisable for anyone who thinks they might be eligible to apply as soon as they can.